Chirag-ahir/JAVA-All-Basic/README.md

   what is data input stream?<br>
   Java DataInputStream class allows an application to read primitive data from the input stream in a machine-independent way.

+  what is file writer in java?<br>
+  Java FileWriter class is used to write character-oriented data to a file.
+It is character-oriented class which is used for file handling in java.

+  what is file reader in java?<br>
+  Java FileReader class is used to read data from the file.
+It returns data in byte format like FileInputStream class.